Sanyam1Sindhu/Securitytesting/README.md

 How were the patterns collected?
 Many, many hours of research and pentesting.
 And

-analysis of default app installs analysis of system and application documentation analysis of error messages researching old web exploits for repeatable attack strings scraping scanner payloads from http logs various books, articles, blog posts, mailing list threads other open source fuzzers and pentest tools and the input of contributors: https://github.com/fuzzdb-project/fuzzdb/graphs/contributors
+Analysis of default app installs
+Analysis of system and application documentation Analysis of error messages
+Researching old web exploits for repeatable attack strings Scraping scanner payloads from http logs
+Various books, articles, blog posts, mailing list threads Other open source fuzzers and pentest tools and the input of contributors: https://github.com/fuzzdb-project/fuzzdb/graphs/contributors
 Places you can find FuzzDB
 Other security tools and projects that incorporate FuzzzDB in whole or part